micmac588/homebankConverter/README.md

 # homebankConverter
-It converts your Bank account historic csv file into another csv file you can import in HomeBank application (http://homebank.free.fr/en/).
+It converts your bank account historic csv file into another csv file you can import in HomeBank application (http://homebank.free.fr/en/).

 # pre-requisites
 python3 and additionnal packages (see requirements.txt)